Anna-Liisa Laine

 Post doc

-Microbial ecology, diversity
+Microbial ecology, bio-informatics, microbial symbiosis

 Michael Giolai